AmigaPorts/SDL/docs/README-amigaos4.md

     SDL_SetHint(SDL_HINT_RENDER_DRIVER, name);

-where name is "software", "opengles2" or "compositing".
+where name is "software", "opengl", "opengles2" or "compositing".

 It's possible to enable VSYNC with: